Play it by Ear at the Everyman: new programme of live performance celebrating innovation

 You couldn't get a more appropriate mission statement for companies and organisations at the moment: Play it by Ear is all so many of us can do when the rules seem like they're changing by the minute.

-The Everyman theatre has taken this resoureceful, think-on-your-feet spirit and has worked it into an exciting programe of events — its first since lockdown.
+The Everyman theatre has taken this resourceful, think-on-your-feet spirit and has worked it into an exciting programe of events — its first since lockdown.

 This programme features a mix of rehearsed readings, comedy, and music.
 The re-opening heralds a new digital direction for the theatre: Play It By Ear shows are also available live through audio broadcast to be experienced from wherever audiences are.